renatovilella/renatovilella/README.md

 # 👋 Hello World!
 I'm Renato Vilella, DHSc!

-Welcome to my GitHub corner! 🚀 I'm a passionate programmer and data scientist from Brazil 🌍, and I thrive on turning coffee into code. ☕️
+Welcome to my GitHub corner! 🚀 I have a Bachelor's in Physical Therapy, Doctorate in Health Sciences and I'm a passionate programmer and data scientist from Brazil 🌍, and I thrive on turning coffee into code. ☕️

 ## 🔧 Technologies & Tools